 |230400 bps (maximum)

 SDM, USB, & RS-485 Digital Outputs Reporting Range

-|Full-Scale Wind||±65.535 m/s autoranging between four ranges (Least significant bit is 0.25 to 2 mm/s.)
+|±65.535 m/s autoranging between four ranges (Least significant bit is 0.25 to 2 mm/s.)

-|Speed of Sound||300 to 366 m/s (-50° to +60°C) Least significant bit is 1 mm/s (0.002°C).
+|300 to 366 m/s (-50° to +60°C) Least significant bit is 1 mm/s (0.002°C).

-Number of FAQs related to CSAT3A: 23
+Number of FAQs related to CSAT3A: 22

 Expand AllCollapse All

-No. The standard CSAT3 operating temperature is -30° to +50°C. The CSAT3 operating temperature range can be shifted by 10 degrees to cover the range of -40° to +40°C. Operating a CSAT3 with a shifted temperature range requires collecting the speed of sound and applying a different multiplier.
+The CSAT3A or CSAT3B is calibrated over the temperature range of -30° to +50°C. The sonic anemometer operating temperature range can be shifted by 10 degrees to cover the range of -40° to +40°C. For low-temperature applications, it may be more appropriate to consider a heated version of our sonic anemometers.

 Yes.
-If the matching layer is damaged or missing, return the CSAT3 to the factory for repair.
-Follow the steps listed on our Repair and Calibration page to request a returned material authorization (RMA) number.
+If the matching layer is damaged or missing, return the sonic anemometer to the factory for repair.
+Follow the steps listed on our Repair and Calibration page to request a return material authorization (RMA) number.

-Campbell Scientific does not offer any mounting booms or hardware that enable easy and frequent positioning of the CSAT3 sensor head.
+Campbell Scientific does not offer any mounting booms or hardware that enable easy and frequent positioning of the sonic anemometer sensor head.
 This type of hardware must be provided by the user.